Arc lamp: Carbon arc lamp

 In a carbon arc lamp, the electrodes are carbon rods in free air.
 To ignite the lamp, the rods are touched together, thus allowing a relatively low voltage to strike the arc.
 The rods are then slowly drawn apart, and electric current heats and maintains an arc across the gap.
 The tips of the carbon rods are heated and the carbon vaporizes.
 The rods are slowly burnt away in use, and the distance between them needs to be regularly adjusted in order to maintain the arc.

-Many ingenious mechanisms were invented to control the distance automatically, mostly based on solenoids.
-In one of the simplest mechanically-regulated forms (which was soon superseded by more smoothly acting devices) the electrodes are mounted vertically.
+Many complex mechanisms were invented to control the distance automatically, mostly based on solenoids.
+In one of the simplest mechanically regulated forms (which was soon superseded by more smoothly acting devices) the electrodes are mounted vertically.
 The current supplying the arc is passed in series through a solenoid attached to the top electrode.
 If the points of the electrodes are touching (as in start up) the resistance falls, the current increases and the increased pull from the solenoid draws the points apart.
 If the arc starts to fail the current drops and the points close again.

 The Yablochkov candle is a simple arc lamp without a regulator, but it has the drawback that the arc cannot be restarted (single use) and a limited lifetime of only a few hours.